Answers to some Frequently Asked Questions

 In cases involving health care workplaces, Occupational and Environmental Safety and Health (OESH) will also be called in to determine whether precautions are required for work colleagues, while Infection Prevention and Control (IP&C) will be called in to determine what precautions are required for patients or clients.

-Q. If I have to self-isolate for fourteen days on the advice of Public Health officials or my doctor, what type of paid leave is available?
+Q. If I have to self-isolate, what type of paid leave is available?

 A. You may be able to use sick leave or other paid leave credits such as vacation or accrued overtime.
 Check with your supervisor or HR.

 If you do not have paid sick leave or other paid leave credits such as vacation or accrued overtime, you may apply for Employment Insurance (EI) Sickness benefits.
 EI sickness benefits provide up to 15 weeks of income replacement and are available to eligible claimants who are unable to work because of illness, injury or quarantine, to allow them time to restore their health and return to work.
 If you are mandated to quarantine, you will not need to provide a sick note.

 Learn more in the MGEU’s What to do if you must be off work document.

 Q. How do I know if I am at higher risk related to COVID-19?
 What do I do if I’m high risk?

 A. Your employer has a legal obligation to advise you of potential risk factors which may place you at a higher risk related to COVID-19, and to recognize that some employees may require accommodation during this time.